tea3/resize-and-watermark/README.md

 For example, please create `_config.yml` as follows.

 ```
 resizePix:								# resize task option
   - 0									# no resize (original size)
   - 1024								# resize images 1024 pixels
   - 2048								# resize images 2048 pixels
 # ignoreWatermark:						# If you don't want to add watermark , enable option as following.
 #   - 0
 #   - 1024
 readDir:								# Folder name including image to resize
   - ./sample JPG/targetFolder
 distDir: ./sample JPG/resizedFolder		# Path where you want to output the resized image
 watermark: ./sample JPG/watermark.png	# File path of watermark image
 watermarkWidthRate : 0.1				# The size of the image occupied by the watermark
 watermarkMarginRate: 0.02				# Watermark margin
 quality: 97								# JPEG quality value

 fileTitle: My Picture					# Always a character string to be included in the IPTC title meta field
 constTag:								# Always a character string to be included in the IPTC keywords meta field
   - photo
   - animal
   - etc
 copyright: (c) your-name				# Always a character string to be included in the Exif copyright field
 descriptionTemplate : desciption		# Always a character string to be included in the Exif desciption field
 ```

 Then run node.js.
+Must install NodeJS from https://nodejs.org/ beforehand to launch with "node index.js"

 ```
 $ node index.js